 Go for a classic look with the no-fail combination of Chucks and faded jeans.
 A colorful striped t-shirt jazzes up the outfit, while a black blazer (with 3/4 sleeves) ties it all together.
 You’ll want to keep jewelry small — think stud earrings — and avoid wearing anything on your wrists to lower the chances of getting your accessories caught on lab equipment.

 If you’ve got a more rock-and-roll fashion sensibility, try a pair of edgy motorcycle or combat boots as your close-toed-shoe du jour.
 Leggings are a great option for lab because they’re so comfortable (if you’re staunchly anti-leggings, you could definitely swap in a pair of black jeans).
 Wear ’em with a long tunic that covers your bum and throw on a moto-style jacket.

 A sock bun is another great way to keep your hair out of your face and away from potential flame sources during lab.
 If you’re like me and own that one tricky pair of jeans that looks great, but is always slipping down at the waist, try out a fun belt.
 That way, you won’t have to pull on your belt loops with your formaldehyde-coated gloves.
 Riding boots are another ideal footwear choice for lab.

-For a quirkier vibe, try out a metallic sweatshirt layered over a sleeveless blouse.
-The red jeans provide a pop of color that’ll be visible even when you’re wearing a lab coat.
+For a quirkier vibe, try out a floral sweatshirt layered over a sleeveless blouse.
+The flowers will provide a pop of color that’ll be visible even when you’re wearing a lab coat.
 If you’re wearing shoes that don’t completely cover your foot, such as these oxfords, slip on a pair of patterned socks for an extra layer of protection.
 Plus, the socks will help keep your feet comfortable even after you’ve been standing at a lab bench for hours.